xh/cordova-plugin-keychain-biometric-id/readme.md

 The plugin will use a device's built in biometric auth system:  FaceID face scan on iPhone 10+,  TouchID fingerprint scan on iPhone 5S+.

+## 2022 Status:
+This plugin has been confirmed to work in a Cordova app running on an iPhone 11 Pro with iOS 15.5.
+It has not yet been tested Android devices.

 ## Installation

 ### Automatically (CLI / Plugman)